-Due to increasing uncertainty and complexity of the business landscape, organizations nowadays need to be innovative, flexible and fast to keep up with the competition .
+Due to the increasing uncertainty and complexity of the business landscape, organizations nowadays need to be innovative, flexible, and fast to keep up with the competition.
 Because of this, applying practices of strategic alignment can be very complex, rendering organizations struggling to find the right fit.

-In fact, this study shows that alignment is the secret sauce used by the top 10% to meet their goals and that 80% of the differences between organizations’ performance can be explained by their level of strategic alignment.
+In fact, Brightline’s study on designing and delivering a strategy shows that alignment is the secret sauce used by the top 10% to meet their goals and that 80% of the differences between organizations’ performance can be explained by their level of strategic alignment.